Ricky-MY/The-Pictionary-Bot/README.md

                                                                 +-------------+
 ~~~
 ### Wordy Explanation
-**=** A pictionary game is started when the lobby-making command is called, every participant is required to **prove** their **activity**.
-This, as of the latest update, is recoginized as replying `ready`.
+**1.** When a lobby is initiated**(start_game command used)**, every participant is required to **prove** their **activity**.
+This, as of the latest update, is recoginized as reacting to the lobby message with 🖌️.
 If any of the participants **fail** to prove activity within `30` seconds, the game will consequently fail to start.
+Players can also vote for take-down using the emoji TAKEDOWN.

-**=** After **every** participant have proven their activity, the game will begin after 5 seconds.
+**2.** After **every** participant have proven their activity, the game will begin after 5 seconds.
 Chat will be **disabled** until the first drawing is submitted.

-**=** A member is then chosen to submit a drawing of a random theme.
+**3.** A member is then chosen to submit a drawing of a random theme.
 You can draw the theme on literally anything, you candraw it on a piece of paper, take a picture and DM the bot, you can draw the picture on MS paint and send the bot, literally anything!.
 If they **fail** to submit the picture within a time frame of `60 seconds`, they will recieve a deduction and the game will continue onto another person in queue.

-**=** If however the member **successfully** submitted the drawing, the other participants will have a timeframe of `70 seconds` to guess.
+**4.** If however the member **successfully** submitted the drawing, the other participants will have a timeframe of `70 seconds` to guess.

-**=** The first person to correctly answer will recieve a few points.
+**5.** All players who are able to answer correctly gets the points, the faster the more points.

-**=** This process is repeated through every member and every rounds.
+**6.** This process is repeated through every member and every rounds.

-### How to run this project?
+### How can I run this project?
 To run this project, install it locally by following these steps:

-* 1. Install the discord.py module
+* 1. Install the discord.py module (USE PYTHON 3.8 OR ABOVE)

 You can get the library directly from PyPI:
+On macOS:
 ```
 python3 -m pip install -U discord.py
 ```